BLU3NINJ4/Advanced-Chat-setup-tutorial/README.md

-I just wanted to post this so everyone can see a little more detailed instruction on the chat mod ^_^ Also to let everyone know if you need help with mods just hit me up
+I made this guide for a better guide on how to install and setup the advanced chat mod And I ran out of space in my discord post lmao
+And again if you need any help with mods just send me a dm or just ask im glad to help

 :bangbang: You have to add all the mods while the game is closed:bangbang: